code-not-found/code-not-found.github.io/_posts/jaxb/2013-07-30-jaxb-marshal-element-missing-xmlrootelement-annotation.md

 Expected elements are (none)
 ```

-In order to be able to unmarshal the object we need to define a root XML element.
+In order to be able to unmarshal the object, we need to define a root XML element.
 This is done as shown below by first manually creating the root `JAXBElement` of type `Car` by using the XML file and the class we are trying to unmarshal to.
 Then we create a `Car` object and assign the value of the previous created root `JAXBElement`.

 ``` java
 public static Car unmarshal(File file) throws JAXBException {